jmdav/SodaCap/README.md

 - [x] **Backend service endpoints** - Simple endpoints in `service/index` for accounts and leaderboard.
 - [x] **Frontend calls service endpoints** - It sure does!
 - [x] **Supports registration, login, logout, and restricted endpoint** - Users can register, blank usernames or passwords are blocked.
 Users can log in or out.
 At the endo the game, their score is updated on the global leaderboard, limited to one entry per username.
 Access to the game is restricted until a user is logged in.

+## 🚀 Database deliverable

+For this deliverable I did the following.
+I checked the box `[x]` and added a description for things I completed.

+- [x] **Node.js/Express HTTP service** - Installed Express with NPM.
+Default port on 7000`.
+- [x] **Static middleware for frontend** - Simple endpoints in `service/index`.
+- [x] **Calls to third party endpoints** - Game calls `timeapi.io` to synchronize the game clock (for deterministic market prices across all clients)
+- [x] **Backend service endpoints** - Simple endpoints in `service/index` for accounts and leaderboard.
+- [x] **Frontend calls service endpoints** - It sure does!
+- [x] **Supports registration, login, logout, and restricted endpoint** - Users can register, blank usernames or passwords are blocked.
+Users can log in or out.
+At the endo the game, their score is updated on the global leaderboard, limited to one entry per username.
+Access to the game is restricted until a user is logged in.

+## 🚀 DB/Login deliverable

+For this deliverable I did the following.
+I checked the box `[x]` and added a description for things I completed.

+- [x] **Stores data in MongoDB** - Scores stored in MongoDB from `service/database.js`.
+- [x] **Stores credentials in MongoDB** - Auth stored in MongoDB from `service/database.js`.